slady/slady.github.io/about.md

 Java.PS is maintained by Petr Sladek.

-Petr Sladek is an Oracle Certified Associate, Java SE 8 Programmer.
+Petr Sladek is an Oracle Certified Professional, Java SE 8 Programmer

 If you want to contact Petr Sladek, go to page [contact](contact).